Upgrade or downgrade a membership on behalf of a customer

 This can happen for one of the reasons mentioned above or because the membership they're trying to upgrade or downgrade from or to only allows customers to purchase by contacting the business*.

-*To check if your membership is set to 'contact us to purchase', head to Memberships >> Memberships >> click the membership name >> General - Customer purchases.
-If you need to change this setting, simply click 'Edit' to choose the "Customers can purchase this plan themselves" option.
+💡To check if your membership is set to 'contact us to purchase', head to Memberships >> Memberships >> click the membership name >> General - Customer purchases.

 If your memberships can only be purchased by contacting the business, you'll need to action the upgrade or downgrade for your customers, as seen above.